Eichmann trial: Implementation

 The plan was first to transport Eichmann out of the country by plane in connection with Argentina's national day, when Israeli diplomats were invited for an official visit.
 They were due to arrive on 19 May, and the plan was to return the plane on 20 May – without the diplomats, but with Eichmann on board.
-With the approval of the government of Israel, he was nevertheless captured on 11 May 1960.
+With the approval of the government of Israel, he was captured on 11 May 1960.

 When Eichmann got off the bus in the evening, the agents had been feigning a breakdown.
 One of them signaled to Eichmann with the only Spanish phrase they knew: un momentito, señor.
 Then, the agents took him by force into a waiting car.
 During questioning, he immediately acknowledged who he really was.
 While held prisoner, he wrote a declaration that he voluntarily joined Israel and that he was willing to stand trial there.
 Eitan told the BBC in 2011 that Eichmann was "completely average" in terms of physical description.

 The car with Eichmann went unnoticed through airport security.
 Eichmann was sedated and dressed in the uniform of Israel's flag carrier El Al. One member of the original flight crew remained in Buenos Aires so that the number of crew members would match, averting suspicion from the Argentinians.
 The Mossad agents gave the impression that Eichmann had been out drinking.
 After a layover in Dakar on the west coast of Africa, Eichmann arrived in Israel on 22 May.

 The Israeli government initially denied involvement in the abduction, claiming he had been taken by Jewish volunteers.
 On 23 May 1960, Ben Gurion announced in the Knesset that Eichmann had been captured with the government's blessing and described Eichmann as the greatest criminal of all time.
 He promised that the mass murderer would soon be brought to justice.
 Ben Gurion's announcement was followed by long and intense applause.